OVOSHatchery/ovos-skill-good-manners/readme.md

         “hey mycroft, please tell me the price of bitcoin” bitcoin price
         you have really good manners, i like you
+        "hey mycroft, You are a disgusting maggot of a person." sorry, i don't know how to answer that you shouldn't be rude
+        "hey mycroft, what the fuck is this shit" sorry, i don't know how to answer that fuck and shit are such ugly words
+        "hey mycroft, can you please check the fucking asshole weather" current weather is something
+        avoid using the words fucking and asshole, makes you look bad

 ## Examples
 * "go F#&K yourself"